-George Pavlich holds a Canada Research Chair in Social Theory, Culture, and Law and is Professor of Law and Sociology at the University of Alberta.
+George Pavlich holds a Henry Marshall Tory Chair and is Professor of Law and Sociology at the University of Alberta.
 He received his BA and BA (Hons) degrees from the University of the Witwatersrand (Johannesburg, South Africa), an MA from Simon Fraser University (Vancouver Canada), and a PhD from the University of British Columbia (Vancouver, Canada).
-His research interests include the overlapping areas of social theory, socio-legal studies, restorative justice, the sociology of law, and critical criminology.
+His has completed his term as a Tier 1 Canada Research Chair in Social Theory, Culture, and Law.
+Dr. Pavlich's research interests include the overlapping areas of social theory, socio-legal studies, restorative justice, the sociology of law, and critical criminology.

 - Restorative Justice

 - Pavlich, George and Matthew Unger (eds), 2019 Entryways to Criminal Justice: Accusation and Criminalization in Canada, (University of Alberta Press)

 - Pavlich, George.
 2018.
 Criminal Accusation: Political Rationales and Socio-Legal Practices, London: Routledge (226pp, index.).

 - Hird, M. and Pavlich, G., (eds) 2017.
 Questioning sociology: Canadian perspectives, 3rd Edition, Toronto: Oxford University Press.

 - Pavlich, George and Matthew Unger (eds).
 2016.
 Accusation: Creating Criminals.
 Vancouver: UBC Press.

 - Pavlich, G., 2011.
 Law and society redefined.
 Oxford: Oxford University Press.
 256pp, index.